 Today, I am looking forward and never looking back.
 There is no excuse not to do the right thing.
 I’m not where I want to be entirely, but we’re on our way.

 - We have reduced chemicals in our pastureland by 95 percent with controlled grazing.

 - We are inter-seeding pastures with legumes that will produce the nitrogen needed so there is no longer a need for commercial fertilizer.

 - We are taking highly-erodible cropland out of corn production and putting it into grazing situations to help return the soil closer to its original potential.

 - We have been blessed to welcome honeybees back onto the farm that are taken care of by a Russian immigrant and his son.

 - We are welcoming the community, our neighbors -- consumers of food, to come out and visit a working farm and enjoy God’s great creation.

 - Most importantly -- we are focusing on the family.
-My wife Brenda, daughter Emily, son Austin and Alyssa with our granddaughter Attley are all at the heart of what I am doing and have an important role to play.
+My wife Brenda, daughter Emily, son Austin and his wife Alyssa along with our granddaughters, Attley and Hayden, are all at the heart of what I am doing and have an important role to play.